 This also brings about a variety of answers that can aid you without the needless filter of too strictly formulated answers.
-A simple and straightforward answer is often times better than a deep analysis, even though the latter probably lies beneath it.
+A simple and straightforward answer is oftentimes better than deep analysis, even though the latter probably lies beneath it.

-They call themselves as the front page of the Internet.
+They call themselves the front page of the Internet.
 And that’s even not that unsubstantiated.
-The forum has a huge followership, divided into a plethora of sub-reddits.
+The forum has a huge followership, divided into a plethora of subreddits.
 One of them being Mechanical Engineer.

 People share their projects and thoughts on different matters regarding engineering.
 Asking questions is welcome.
 And whenever you manage to pose your question in an interesting way, it will get an answer.

 The difference between Quora and Reddit is that the latter is totally anonymous, with everyone able to choose a user name to their own liking.
 This may open up the doors to share a little more insights that they might not be able to do under their own name.
 But also a few more memes and jokes.

 If you are Googling a question related to any engineering topic, there is a good chance that this old-school forum pops up.

 The reason lies in the vast amount of topics covered in the forum.
 And as you can see from the image above, it is still active.

 Engineers from various fields come together to discuss the many problems one could face in the discipline.
 Whether it is fluid dynamics, HVAC systems or material science you have a question about, this place is worth a try.

 And just going through the different sections could be a great way to spend your evening, if you want to learn more.
 These are all real-life problems people are looking for solutions to.
 Even if you won’t meet the same problem (although the chances are good for this happening), having extensive knowledge about different workarounds and solutions can often come in handy in a totally different situation.